-Ernst & Young LLP have acted as HP's independent registered public accounting firm to audit the consolidated financial statements incorporated by reference in this prospectus.
+Ernst & Young LLP have acted as HP's independent registered public accounting firm to audit the annual reports incorporated by reference in this prospectus.

 The following table indicates where information required by the Prospectus Directive to be disclosed in, and incorporated by reference into, this prospectus can be found in the documents referred to above.